 The Greek lupeo means to "cause pain, distress, to be sad or to grieve."
 The Bauer-Arndt-Gingrich Greek-English lexicon states the word means, in relation to the Holy Spirit, to "vex, irritate, offend, insult" and agrees it is a synonym for grieve.

 We are also not to let our anger get out of control, thereby giving the devil a chance to tempt us (Ephesians 4:25 - 27).
 We are to not steal but rather work as God intended so that we can not only provide for ourselves but also have something to give to others (verse 28).

-How serious is it to grieve what God gives each person that makes him or her a TRUE Christian?
+How serious is it to grieve the Holy Spirit that makes him or her a true Christian?
 Consider what Christ taught in Matthew 12.

 And whoever speaks a word against the Son of man, it shall be forgiven him; but whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this age nor in the coming age (Matthew 12:32).